Get Tech Tips

 TXV Power Element of Surprise

 The TXV powerhead or power element is the part of the valve that sits on top of the valve to which the sensing bulb is attached.
-The power head provides the opening force for the valve by translating force from the bulb to a diaphragm in the element that forces the valve open.
+The powerhead provides the opening force for the valve by translating force from the bulb to a diaphragm in the element that forces the valve open.

-Keep in mind that some valves have replaceable power elements, check to see if you can replace the element instead of the entire valve to say time and expense for the customer.
+Also, some valves have replaceable power elements.
+Check to see if you can replace the element instead of the entire valve to save time and expense for the customer when applicable.

 Kenneth Pingleton – Danfoss states do not install TXV with the power head on the bottom.
 It will eventually oil log and fail.